artus9033/chartjs-plugin-dragdata/README.md

  * `1` will round to `..., -0.2, -0.1, 0.0, 0.1, 0.2, ...`
  * `-1` will round to `..., -20, -10, 0, 10, 20, ...`

-Individual event listeners can be specified as follows:
+The following example configuration shows how individual event listeners (callbacks) can be configured.

 ```javascript
 const myChartOptions = {